terremoth/my-cheatsheets/git.md

 git reset <sha1_code> = rollback your project to that commit sha1 register in specific

-git diff = show modifications you made in your files comparing to the latest commit
+git diff <file> = show modifications you made in your files comparing to the latest commit